 Public Transportation Provides Economic Opportunity.
 Public transportation is a smart investment.
 Every dollar dedicated to public transportation generates approximately four dollars in economic returns.
 Public transportation is a $68 billion industry with over 7,7000 organizations providing public transportation services and employing over 420,000 people annually.

 Public Transportation is The Preferred Mode of Travel.
 Millennials and baby boomers are increasingly becoming multi-modal and moving to communities that provide robust public transportation options.
 Public transportation also is a lifeline for the disabled, the elderly, and for individuals who cannot or choose not to drive.
 It provides access to jobs, schools, friends, or the doctor's office.
 Public transportation provides personal mobility and freedom for people from every walk of life.

 Public transportation riders are not the only beneficiaries.
 When cars stay off the road, their pollutants stay out of the air.
-Our nation's carbon emissions are reduced by 37 million metric tons annually, which is equivalent to the electricity consumption of every household in New York City, Washington, D.C., Atlanta, Los Angeles, and Denver.
+Our nation's carbon emissions are reduced by 37 million metric tons annually, which is the equivalent to the electricity consumption of every household in New York City, Washington, Atlanta, Los Angeles, and Denver.
 Public transportation also reduces gasoline consumption.
 Due to its use, our country saves 4.2 billion gallons of gasoline annually.
 It also provides economic revitalization.
 Residential property values perform an average of 42 percent better when located near high-frequency public transportation services.